Tabunungda Akaiba Likli

 Tabunungda Akaiba Likli is a 2013 Manipuri film directed by Romi Meitei and produced by Barun Elangbam.
 It stars Gokul Athokpam, Abenao Elangbam, Hamom Sadananda and Artina Thoudam in the lead, with Deky, Dhanapriya, Priyogopal and Modhubala portraying supporting roles.
 It is a love triangle film.

 The film was premiered at Manipur Film Development Corporation (MFDC) on 21 September 2013.
 It was also premiered at Dussehra Ground Mukherjee Nagar, New Delhi on 28 September 2013.

-Plot

-Ningthem's mother is impatient to get her son married but his girlfriend Phajabi is not ready for it.
-Due to his mother's stubbornness, Ningthem returns to Imphal from Delhi.
-There, he meets Thoibi whom Ningthem requested to help him in fulfilling his mother's wish and marry him just for namesake.
-Out of her love for Ningthem, Thoibi accepts his request without a second thought.
-After the marriage and their return to Delhi, Thoibi witnesses the love affair that is going on between Ningthem and Phajabi.

-Thoibi bears all the pain with utmost dignity as she accepted Ningthem's request.
-But her heart breaks like a broken glass to see her married life turning topsy-turvy.
-She finally gears up all her courage to return home but God has other plans for Thoibi.